synw/dataswim/README.md

 # Dataswim

-Utilities to swim in a data lake
+Utilities to swim in a data lake: a simple api to clean and transform data

 ## Dependencies